plouc/go-marto/README.md

 go-marto
 ========

-go-marto is an htpp stress tool written in golang.
+go-marto is an http stress tool written in golang.

 ##Installation